Alaskan Shepherds are wolf-like canines that are considered large pups amongst designer breeds.

 Additionally, it also has a long and plumed tail and big paws with heavy cushioning/padding.
 The

-Alaskan Shepherd can likewise be found in a number of different colours (around seven) that are normal to its parental breeds, and normally has dark markings on the face and brow.
+Alaskan Shepherd can likewise be found in many different colors (around seven) that are normal to its parental breeds, and normally has dark markings on the face and brow.

 The breed’s coat is exceptionally thick.
 It is thick, straight, and medium-long meaning that you will need to spend quite a good amount of your time brushing and grooming it.